mazrean/genorm-docs/en/usage/update.md

 ### DoCtx

 Executes the query and exits the method chain.
 The second argument is a value satisfying the `genorm.DB`interface including [`*sql.DB`](https://pkg.go.dev/database/sql#DB)/[`*sql.Tx`](https://pkg.go.dev/database/sql#Tx) It takes this and uses it to execute the query.
-It also receives `context.Context` as its first argument; when context is canceled, the connection to the database is released, preventing unnecessary use of connections.
+It also receives `context.Context` as its first argument.
+When context is canceled, the connection to the database is released, preventing unnecessary use of connections.